Privacy Policy

 All post content, drafts, media files, scheduling data, and application logs are stored locally on your Mac using SwiftData.
 Authentication tokens for connected social media accounts are stored in the macOS Keychain, which encrypts them at rest and restricts access to when your user session is unlocked.

 Lectern does not maintain any server-side database, user accounts, or cloud sync service.
+The only server-side storage Lectern uses is temporary media hosting for platforms that require public media URLs.

 Data Transmitted to Third Parties